Abject art explores themes that challenge and disrupt our notions of cleanliness and propriety, often involving the body and bodily functions.

 Tempera is a painting technique that involves using pigments mixed with a water-soluble emulsion, typically composed of water and egg yolk.

-Textile arts are crafts that use natural, synthetic, or animal fibres to create both functional and ornamental items.
+Textile arts use natural, synthetic, or animal fibres to create both functional and ornamental items.

-Sublime Art is Edmund Burke's 18th-century theory that defines art as that which alludes to an immeasurable greatness beyond comprehension.
+A theory by 18th Century philosopher Edmund Burke's 18th-century that defines art as that which alludes to an immeasurable greatness beyond comprehension.

 Tone refers to how dark or light a colour is.
 Each colour encompasses a wide range of tones that can be changed by adding black or white.